 x Cremneria 'Chubbs'

-x Cremneria 'Expatriata' is a compact, rossete-forming succulent up to 4 inches (10 cm) tall.
-The rosette is up to 8 inches (20 cm) in diameter.
-The leaves are fleshy and green in color.
-The inflorescence reaches up to 14 inches (35 cm) long, bearing red and yellow flowers.
+x Cremneria 'Chubbs' is a succulent that forms compact, rosettes of fleshy, green leaves that turn into a reddish color towards their tip.
+The rosettes grow up to 4 inches (10 cm) tall and up to 8 inches (20 cm) in diameter.
+The inflorescence reaches up to 14 inches (35 cm) long, bearing red flowers with yellow tips.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 Most of the common Echeveria species are not complicated succulents to grow, provided you follow a few basic rules.
 First, be careful never to let water sit in the rosette as it can cause rot or fungal diseases that will kill the plant.
 Additionally, remove dead leaves from the bottom of the plant as it grows.
 These dead leaves provide a haven for pests and Echeverias are susceptible to mealy bugs.
 As with all succulents, careful watering habits and plenty of light will help ensure success.